The 20 Best Benign Essential Blepharospasm Doctors Near Me in Wichita, KS

 English

-Dasa Gangadhar is an Ophthalmologist in Wichita, Kansas.
+Dasa Gangadhar is an Ophthalmologist practicing medicine in Wichita, Kansas.
 Dr. Gangadhar is rated as an Experienced provider by MediFind in the treatment of Benign Essential Blepharospasm.
-His top areas of expertise are Macular Corneal Dystrophy Type 1, Corneal Dystrophy and Perceptive Deafness, Fuchs Dystrophy, and Cataract.
-Dr. Gangadhar is currently accepting new patients.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Corneal Dystrophy and Perceptive Deafness, Macular Corneal Dystrophy Type 1, Fuchs Dystrophy, and Cataract.

 Experienced in Benign Essential Blepharospasm